Welcome to the Southwest Washington Workforce Development Council (SWWDC)

 Manufacturing Plan – The Collaborative worked with manufacturing businesses to learn about their needs and develop this manufacturing workforce plan.

 Manufacturing Survey – In October 2012, the Collaborative surveyed manufacturers in Southwest Washington and the Portland Metropolitan Area to obtain up-to-date information on workforce needs and trends.

 For additional information about the SWWDC’s programs for manufacturers, please contact Lee Ann Lawrence, Employer Services Manager, at email@example.com or 360-567-3170.

 Youth Initiatives Manager Job Opening

 The SWWDC Youth Initiatives Manager is responsible for implementing youth related strategies for workforce development and management of the youth provider projects and contracts.
 Click here to view a PDF of the job description.

+Applications must be submitted to WorkSource Vancouver.
 Click here for the complete job description and application details.
 WorkSource Job Number WA2860154

 Southwest Washington Workforce Development Council (SWWDC) is an equal opportunity employer and provider of employment and training services.
 Auxiliary aids and services are available upon request to individuals with disabilities.

 |SWWDC | 805 Broadway St., Suite 412 | Vancouver, WA 98660 | 360.567.1070||